allianceauth/allianceauth/docs/installation/auth/centos.md

 **From this point on you need to be logged in as the allianceserver user**

-start your mariadb server `sudo systemctl start mariadb`
+Start your mariadb server `sudo systemctl start mariadb`

-secure your MYSQL / Maria-db server by typing `mysql_secure_installation `
+Secure your MYSQL / Maria-db server by typing `mysql_secure_installation `

 AllianceAuth needs a MySQL user account.
 Create one as follows, replacing `PASSWORD` with an actual secure password: